 Credentials - We Know It's Important To You!

 Staff include world renowned academics from several countries - we are proud of our staff.
-The school maintains active partnerships (affiliations) with respected institutions in several countries including England, Ireland, Australia, New Zealand, Singapore, USA and France.
+The school maintains active partnerships (affiliations) with respected institutions in several countries including England, Ireland, Australia, New Zealand, USA and France.

 The school's founder and Principal John Mason is a prolific writer.
 He has produced over 150 books and 4,000 articles published across a career spanning 5 decades.
 He has been elevated to the distinguished level "fellow" by three professional associations, two Australia and one in the UK.
 Mr Mason has served on many industry bodies over his career, and is currently President on the Executive Board of the International Approval and Registration Centre, and Ordinary Board Member, representing education, on the Australian Garden Council.